Yurry7/client/README.md

 No installation required.
 Unpack the zip file to a location on your drive and start it.
 Tested on Windows 10 x64.

 #### macOS
 No installation required.
 Open the DMG file and drag the 'CasparCG Client' app to a location on your drive and start it.
-Tested on macOS 10.15.
+Not tested on macOS.

 #### Linux
 No installation required.
 Unpack the tar file to a location on your drive and run the run.sh script.
-Tested on Ubuntu 19.10 64-bit.
+Not tested on Ubuntu.

 ## Branches